Introduction. General objectives of the project

 Dr. Acsente Tomy

-Dr. Nicu Doinel Scarisoreanu, young researcher
+Nicu Doinel Scarisoreanu, young researcher

 Dr. Flavius Stokker Cherengi, young researcher